Bou Inania Madrasa: Context: the role of Marinid madrasas

 The Marinids were prolific builders of madrasas, a type of institution which originated in northeastern Iran by the early 11th century and was progressively adopted further west.
 These establishments served to train Islamic scholars, particularly in Islamic law and jurisprudence (fiqh).
 The madrasa in the Sunni world was generally antithetical to more "heterodox" religious doctrines, including the doctrine espoused by the Almohad dynasty.
 As such, it only came to flourish in Morocco under the Marinid dynasty which succeeded the Almohads.
 To the Marinids, madrasas played a part in bolstering the political legitimacy of their dynasty.
-They used this patronage to encourage the loyalty of Fes's influential but fiercely independent religious elites and also to portray themselves to the general population as protectors and promoters of orthodox Sunni Islam.
+They used this patronage to encourage the loyalty of Fez's influential but fiercely independent religious elites and also to portray themselves to the general population as protectors and promoters of orthodox Sunni Islam.
 The madrasas also served to train the scholars and elites who operated their state's bureaucracy.

-The Bou Inania Madrasa was the largest and most important madrasa created by the Marinid dynasty and turned into one of the most important religious institutions of Fes and Morocco.
+The Bou Inania Madrasa was the largest and most important madrasa created by the Marinid dynasty and turned into one of the most important religious institutions of Fez and Morocco.
 It was the only such madrasa to gain the status of congregational mosque or "Friday mosque", which meant that the Friday sermon (khutba) was delivered here like in the other most important mosques of the city.
 As a result, it was fully equipped with all the facilities of a major mosque and religious complex, in addition to extensive decoration.
 The architecture and decoration of the madrasa is also considered to be the culmination of this type of Marinid architecture.